 Once you have received an acceptance letter from a US University, you can begin collecting documents for your visa application.
 By now you should also have a good idea of your finances and must have made arrangements for the same through education loans or scholarships.
-This is important since for the visa application, you must show an amount equivalent to one year’s cost in the form of Bank deposit, and the source to fund the second year’s cost.
+This is important since for the visa application, you must show financial viability.
+Your can do so by providing financial proof of an amount equivalent to one year’s cost in the form of Bank deposit, and the source to fund the second year’s cost.
 Below are the steps you need to follow for a successful student visa application:

 Steps for a US Student Visa Application

 |Step 1||Deposit an amount equal to your first-year study costs in the bank|

 |Step 2||Receive an I-20 form from your US University and pay the SEVIS fees|